Lookingglass Folk sing folk music with a distinctly weird twist. Our

 grown up in San Francisco across the street from the Grateful Dead.)

 In his day job as an aging hacker (his business cards say "software

 development engineer" at the moment, but we all know what that really

 means), he was known for acts of wizardry, derring-do, and unspeakable

 In spite of the fact that two of us are songwriters, and best known (ok,

 only known) in the filk community, we're really old folkies at

 range of sources.

-From time to time we expect to perform with friends, but we are
+From time to time we expect to perform with friends and family, but we are

 fundamentally a duo.